sahinidisa/tiympc.github.io/photos.markdown

 **Date**: Fri July 9, 2021

 **Description**: A little more grim than my current taste.
-My photography started off as dark, so it makes sense that I was attracted to this types of scene.
+However, my photography started off as dark, so it makes sense that I was attracted to this type of scene.

 ![Pittsburgh, Pennsylvania (Pittsburgh Junction Railroad)](/images/railroad.jpg)